-Interesting Information and Facts About Nile River for Kids
+Interesting Facts About Nile River for Kids

-Which Place is The River Nile Located in?
+Which Place Is the River Nile Located in?

 Located in northern Africa, the River Nile starts in Burundi.
 It flows northeast and meanders through eleven countries before eventually emptying into the Mediterranean Sea.

-Where Does The Nile Originate From?
+Where Does the Nile Originate From?

-What is The Significance of The Nile River to The Ancient Egyptians?
+What Is the Significance of the Nile River to the Ancient Egyptians?

-When and Why Did The Nile River Overflow?
+When and Why Did the Nile River Overflow?

-Which Animals Live in River Nile?
+Which Animals Live in the River Nile?

 1. The Nile Crocodile